Searching for meaning in life can be a profoundly inspiring experience. However, in modern society, it’s not always easy to be a truth seeker.

-Being a truth seeker can be immensely rewarding.
+Truth seeking can be immensely rewarding.
 We can have wonderful spiritual experiences that change the way we see the world and live our lives.
 We can choose to live and love in a different way.
-But though living a meaningful, fulfilling and rewarding life as a truth seeker has its benefits, it can also have some drawbacks.
+But through living a meaningful, fulfilling and rewarding life as a truth seeker has its benefits, it can also have some drawbacks.

 Being a truth seeker can be a struggle and lead to the following 5 issues.

 1. Feeling misunderstood

 Many truth seekers feel misunderstood by those around them.
 They long for a deep conversation about the mysteries of the universe and their spiritual experiences, but no one seems to be on their level.

 Often they can get quite down because they suspect everyone else thinks they are weird.
 Spiritual people long to have deep meaningful relationships with others, but it can be hard to find a place where we fit in.

 The good news is that there are many other people who feel this way.
 It’s just a matter of finding our tribe.
 We can join clubs and groups for those with related interests and find a group where we can truly be ourselves.
 Whether we join a church, yoga group, or witch’s coven, our tribe is out there – we just need to find them.

 2. Feeling sad

 Being a truth seeker can be hard due to spending a lot of time in our heads.
 While it’s good to think deeply about important things, too much introspection can lead to loneliness, depression, and anxiety.
 Deep thinkers may also spend a lot of time worrying about the world and other people and feeling helpless about the way humanity is going.
 Understandably, this can get them down.